Julian Marquez

-Julian Felipe Marquez (born May 8, 1990) is an American professional mixed martial artist currently competing in the Middleweight division of the Ultimate Fighting Championship.
+Julian Marquez (born May 8, 1990) is an American professional mixed martial artist who competed in the Middleweight division of the Ultimate Fighting Championship.

 Background

 Marquez was born and raised in Kansas City, Missouri, and has a brother, Antonio.
 He played violin and sang in a choir prior to moving to Kearney, Missouri with his mother.
 It was in the middle school in Kearney, where the troubled Marquez was put in wrestling at his father's behest to learn discipline.
 Marquez continued wrestling during his attendance in Missouri Valley College before starting mixed martial arts training at the age of 20.

 Mixed martial arts career

 Early career

 Julian Marquez began his professional mixed martial arts career in may of 2014, defeating his opponent Charles Rooks by TKO in just 53 seconds.
 More than one year later he compiled his second career win.
 On the 26th February 2016 Marquez suffered his first loss at Bellator 150.
 After three rounds his opponent Chris Harris was given the unanimous decision win.
 Julian Marquez went on to win his next three fights in a row including a win over UFC veteran Matt Hamill before debuting in the UFC.